United States Marine Corps: Marine Forces Reserve

-Special Operations
+Special operations

-Marine Forces Special Operations Command (MARSOC) includes the Marine Raider Regiment, the Marine Raider Support Group, and the Marine Raider Training Center (MRTC).
-Both the Raider Regiment and the Raider Support Group consist of a headquarters company and three operations battalions.
-MRTC conducts screening, assessment, selection, training and development functions for MARSOC units.
-Marine Corps Special Operations Capable forces include: Air Naval Gunfire Liaison Companies, the Chemical Biological Incident Response Force, the Marine Division Reconnaissance Battalions, Force Reconnaissance Companies, Maritime Special Purpose Force, and Special Reaction Teams.
-Additionally, all deployed MEUs are certified as "special operations capable", namely, "MEU(SOC)".
+The Marine Forces Special Operations Command (MARSOC) includes the Marine Raider Regiment, the Marine Raider Support Group, and the Marine Raider Training Center (MRTC).
+Both the Raider Regiment and the Raider Support Group consist of three battalions with a headquarters company.
+The MRTC conducts screening, assessment, selection, training and development functions for MARSOC units.

 Although the notion of a Marine special operations forces contribution to the United States Special Operations Command (USSOCOM) was considered as early as the founding of USSOCOM in the 1980s, it was resisted by the Marine Corps.
-Commandant Paul X. Kelley expressed the belief that marines should only support marines and that the Corps should not fund a special operations capability that would not directly support Marine Corps operations.
+Commandant Paul X. Kelley expressed the belief that Marines should only support Marines and that the Corps should not fund a special operations capability that would not directly support Marine Corps operations.
 However, much of the resistance from within the Corps dissipated when Marine leaders watched the Corps' 15th and 26th MEU(SOC)s "sit on the sidelines" during the very early stages of Operation Enduring Freedom while other conventional units and special operations units from the Army, Navy, and Air Force actively engaged in operations in Afghanistan.
 After a three-year development period, the Corps agreed in 2006 to supply a 2,500-strong unit, Marine Forces Special Operations Command, which would answer directly to USSOCOM.

+Separate to the MARSOC, the 24th Marine Expeditionary Unit and the 26th Marine Expeditionary Unit both part of the II Marine Expeditionary Force are certified as "special operations capable" (MEU(SOC)).

+Although the Marine Corps ground reconnaissance units, the Force Reconnaissance Companies and the Reconnaissance Battalions, are conventional forces and not special operations forces, they do share many of the same tactics, techniques, procedures, terms, and equipment.

 Personnel

 Leadership

-The Commandant of the Marine Corps is the highest-ranking officer of the Marine Corps, unless a marine is either the chairman or vice chairman of the Joint Chiefs of Staff.
+The commandant of the Marine Corps is the highest-ranking officer of the Marine Corps, unless a Marine is either the chairman or vice chairman of the Joint Chiefs of Staff.
 The commandant has the U.S. Code Title 10 responsibility to staff, train, and equip the Marine Corps and has no command authority.
-The commandant is a member of the Joint Chiefs of Staff and reports to the Secretary of the Navy.
+The commandant is a member of the Joint Chiefs of Staff and reports to the secretary of the Navy.

-The Assistant Commandant of the Marine Corps acts as the chief deputy to the commandant.
-The Sergeant Major of the Marine Corps is the senior enlisted marine and acts as an adviser to the commandant.
+The assistant commandant of the Marine Corps acts as the chief deputy to the commandant.
+The sergeant major of the Marine Corps is the senior enlisted Marine and acts as an adviser to the commandant.
 Headquarters Marine Corps comprises the rest of the commandant's counsel and staff, with deputy commandants that oversee various aspects of the Corps assets and capabilities.
-The current and 38th Commandant is David Berger, who assumed the position on 11 July 2019.
-The 36th and current Assistant Commandant is Eric M. Smith, while the 19th and current Sergeant Major is Troy E. Black.
+The 39th and current commandant is Eric M. Smith, while the 20th and current sergeant major is Carlos A. Ruiz.